 Incorrect Color Usage

-Do not place the identity over visually-competitive photography backgrounds.
+Don't place the identity over visually-competitive image backgrounds.